Apr 02 What Marketers Need to Know About TikTok

 TikTok is a bite-sized social video platform that allows users to create, share, and edit videos with built-in tools the make it easy for anyone to add music, implement special effects, and join in on the latest trends.
 Its origins here in the West can be traced back to 2014’s Musical.ly app, which was acquired by the Beijing-based media company, ByteDance, who had launched the original TikTok app in China in 2016.

-Since its acquisition TikTok has exploded in popularity, boasting over 1.5 billion app installations and over 500 million monthly users, placing it ahead of other social networks such as Twitter, Snapchat, and Pinterest.
+Since its acquisition TikTok has exploded in popularity, boasting over 2 billion global app downloads and over 500 million monthly users, placing it ahead of other social networks such as Twitter, Snapchat, and Pinterest.

-TikTok was the 7th most downloaded app of the 2010’s and climbed to the #2 spot a few weeks ago.
+TikTok was the 7th most downloaded app of the 2010’s and climbed to the #2 spot in March of 2020.